Periodontics

 Category: Periodontics

-48) A male patient has generalized recession and reduced interdental papilla height.
-What is the treatment?
+48) A patient has recession and reduced interdental papilla.
+What is the management?

 49 / 56